 I listen very deeply to what the patient tells me.
 I sit and face my new patients with an open heart, giving them eye contact and my undivided attention for as long as it takes them to tell me their whole story.

 So they can empty their heart and feel that someone truly cares for them – that they are no longer alone and I am there for them, with my full presence, witnessing their story with compassion.

-Sometimes during an initial evaluation for a new patient, it takes me two full hours just to hear all about the patient’s history, and then I complete my detailed hands-on primary care assessment for dizziness and vertigo, which takes another hour, and provided education and treatment for a total of four hours at our initial encounter.
+Sometimes during my initial Root Cause evaluation and treatment for a new patient, it takes me two full hours just to hear all about the patient’s history, and then I complete my detailed hands-on primary care assessment for dizziness and vertigo, which takes another hour, and provided education and treatment for a total of four hours at our initial encounter.

 I believe there is a healing that occurs when people feel seen and heard by someone who truly cares for their well-being and is dedicated to discovering and relieving all the causes of their suffering.”

 As I reflected on the insight that had just come out of my mouth, I realized that I intuitively feel the healing power available in the experience of “being seen and heard.”